ergo-services/ergo/docs/basics/application.md

 1. State transitions from `Loaded` to `Initializing`.
 2. `Init` callback runs (within `InitTimeout`).
 On error or timeout the state reverts to `Loaded` and `Terminate` is **not** called.
 3. The framework spawns each process in `Group` in order.
-If any spawn fails after `Init` succeeded, the state transitions to `Stopping`, already-spawned members are killed, and `Terminate` runs to release resources opened in `Init`.
+If a spawn fails after `Init` succeeded, the application unwinds: the members already spawned are stopped, and once they are gone `Terminate` runs to release what `Init` opened. `ApplicationStart` returns the spawn error.
 4. State transitions from `Initializing` to `Running`.
 5. `Start` callback runs (within `StartTimeout`).
 A timeout here is non-fatal; the application stays in `Running` state.

+A stop requested while the application is starting, either through `ApplicationStop` or by the mode reacting to a member that died, interrupts the sequence: no further members are spawned, the ones already running are stopped, and `ApplicationStart` returns `gen.ErrApplicationStopping`.

 Per-process `gen.ProcessOptions.InitTimeout` has a hard cap of 15 seconds inside an application context.
 Setting a higher value returns `gen.ErrNotAllowed` and prevents the application from starting.